Herma-Computing/RiverCrossingGameUnity/README.md

   - Create a new prefab with animations and assign the appropriate tag or script (e.g., Couple.cs) if special logic applies.
   - Update level controllers to include the new character in rule checks.

-## Contribution

-Contributions, bug reports, and improvement suggestions are welcome.

-- To contribute: fork the repo, make changes on a feature branch, and open a pull request with a concise description of changes.
-- Please keep gameplay logic and UI changes separated and include screenshots or short notes describing the behavior change.
-Perfect — here’s a clean section you can add to your **README.md** under a new heading like **“🧭 Contribution Guide”** or **“Contributing”** 👇

 ---

 ## 🧭 Contribution Guide

-We welcome contributions to improve the River Crossing Game!
+We welcome contributions, bug reports, and improvement suggestions to improve the Game!

 ### 🔹 How to Contribute